madil002/CheeseCake/README.md

 1. Once chilled, slice and enjoy your homemade cheesecake!

 **Optional Topping:**
-- Fresh fruit or fruit preserves.
+- Fresh fruit or fruit preserves